Indigenous peoples in Chile

-The Mapuche, with their traditional lands in south-central Chile, account for approximately 85% of this number.
-There are also small populations of Aymara, Quechua, Atacameño, Kolla, Diaguita, Yaghan, Rapa Nui and Kawaskhar in other parts of the country, as well as many other groups such as Cacahue, Chango, Picunche, Chono, Tehuelche, Cunco and Selknam.
+The Mapuche, with their traditional lands in south-central Chile, account for approximately 80% of the total Indigenous population.
+There are also small populations of Aymara, Quechua, Atacameño, Qulla (Kolla), Diaguita, Yahgan (Yámana), Rapa Nui and Kawésqar (Alacalufe) people in other parts of the country, as well as many other groups such as Caucahue, Chango, Picunche, Chono, Tehuelche, Cunco and Selkʼnam.